vietjtnguyen/argagg/README.md

   - `-I /usr/local/include` and `-I/usr/local/include` are equally valid
 - Long options can be provided arguments with whitespace or equal sign delimiters
   - `--output test.txt` and `--output=test.txt` are equivalent
-- Options and positional arguments can be
+- Options and positional arguments can be interleaved
 - `--` can be specified to treat all following arguments as positional arguments (i.e. not options)

 [getopt]: https://www.gnu.org/software/libc/manual/html_node/Getopt.html#Getopt